-Back in the 90s, when I was in the early stages of designing my brick and beam loft in The Button Factory, I discovered one could glimpse the CN Tower through the 6 x 9 foot factory window of my second level master bedroom.
-Its spire reached above the rooftops of the houses on Clinton Street, and, to capitalize on this sight line, I elevated the master ensuite washroom two steps up, so when I emerged from admiring myself in the mirror, I could easily see it sparkling over the prettiest city gardens and enjoy the peek-a-view of the CN Tower!
+Back in the 90s, when I was in the early stages of designing my brick and beam loft in The Button Factory, I discovered one could glimpse the CN Tower through the 6 x 9 foot factory window of my second-level primary bedroom.
+Its spire reached above the rooftops of the houses on Clinton Street, and to capitalize on this sight line, I elevated the master ensuite washroom two steps up, so when I emerged from admiring myself in the mirror, I could easily see it sparkling over the prettiest city gardens and enjoy the peek-a-view of the CN Tower!

 This is what we Torontonians do if we have a CN Tower view!

 The Everyday Mindset Of A Toronto Realtor

 As a realtor who sells from The Beach to The Kingsway, and from Lake Ontario as far north as Sheppard, the CN Tower is my compass.
 It’s what I look for as I navigate the dozens of arterial roads I drive most days.
 Furthermore, every property I list or show is marked on my mental map relative to its proximity to the CN Tower.
 It’s not something I consciously do, but it’s how I think.
 And if I can see the CN Tower from a property I’m promoting, I always take a pic.